leomccormack/SPARTA/README.md

 The repository also includes the following install scripts:
 ```
 ./install-juce.sh      # builds a GPLv3 version of the Projucer App and copies it into "SDKs"
-./install-vst2_sdk.sh  # downloads, unzips, and places the VST2_SDK in the "SDKs" folder
+./install-vst2_sdk.sh  # downloads, unzips, and places the VST2_SDK into "SDKs"
 ```

 The build.plugins.sh script also supports many additional options: